Sloviansk: Transport

 Sloviansk is a nexus of a number of railways and roads.
-The city is served by three railway passenger stations: Slovianskyi Resort (in the northeast), ‘Mashchormet’ (at the junction), and 'Sloviansk' (the main station, west of the junction, on the southwest side of the city).
+The city is served by three railway passenger stations: Slovianskyi Resort (in the northeast), 'Mashchormet' (at the junction), and 'Sloviansk' (the main station, west of the junction, on the southwest side of the city).
 Three railway lines leave the city in directions of Lozova, Lyman and Kramatorsk.
 The local population is served by a trolleybus network consisting of two permanent routes and one summer route.
 Marshrutkas are widely used.

-The M03 goes by the edge of Sloviansk.
+The Kharkiv — Rostov-on-Don highway (M03) runs along the outskirts of the city.
 In early 2015, Ukraine lost control of the section of this from Debaltsevo on, then in early 2023 Ukraine lost control of the section from Soledar to Debaltsevo.
 H20 leaves from the city toward Mariupol, via Kramatorsk, Kostiantynivka, Donetsk, and Volnovakha.
 Ukraine lost control of part of this highway, around Donetsk, in 2014.
 The first part of 2022 saw fierce fighting on or around the highway, and by summer of 2022, Ukraine had lost control of the H20 highway, from around Donetsk onto Mariupol.